nickreich/statComp2014/pages/schedule.md

 **Introduction to Statistical Computing with R  (PUBHLTH XXX)**
 **Taught by [Nicholas Reich](http://people.umass.edu/nick), UMass Biostatistics**

+This page is being actively developed and modified.
+Check back often for updates.
+-NR, 8/30/2014

 _Skills covered_

 * Week 1: Getting up and running with R